Deep-Kumawat/Revelio/README.md

-# Revelio is a chat app that redillifies your every message and does not allow you to look at the real message ever.
+# Revelio is a chat app that riddle-ifies your every message and does not allow you to look at the real message ever.